tori-riggs/team-project-2235-swen-261-04-1a-tbd-2/docs/DesignDoc.md

 (2024/02/21): Sprint #1 -- Created the necessary utilities needed to perform cURL operations on the Need entity.
 Includes functionalities such as creating / deleting need, retrieving specific need, searching need by partial name, updating needs, and listing all needs.

 (2024/03/22): Sprint #2 -- Implemented all functionalities for minimal authentication so users are limited to performing actions according to their privileges.
 Introduced testing, and code coverage testing to ensure that our code is robust and functional.
 Also implemented functionalities related to the 'Checkout' of our application, such that users can fund a specific need, and ensure consistency with the cupboard.

+(2024/04/08): Sprint #3 -- Totally implemented all minimal viable product features as outlined in the vision document.
+The 10% additional features, messaging / suggestion service, and sorting features were completely implemented.
+Additional changes were made to our UI to represent the fully-fledged product, which includes images, color styling, and other visually appealing features.